BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

     $ bash basic_example_1.sh

+__Questions__

-What was the output?
-What was contained in the new file and what was the file called?
+- What was the output?
+- What was contained in the new file and what was the file called?
+- Where was this file saved and why was it saved there?

 ## Using the `#` symbol: Shebang and Comments